sakethgundla/CERTLEDGER-DECENTRALIZED-CHAIN-FOR-AUTHENTICITY-ASSURANCE/README.md

 ->As each certificate is generated, the certificates consist of a certificate ID and the issuing by, So using the certificate if anyone can verify the certificate.

 **Verification of Certificate**
--> The if will be entered, and we can know the authenticity of the certificate.
+-> The certificate id is entered, and we can know the authenticity of the certificate.

 ![image](https://github.com/user-attachments/assets/f1e637d8-a75e-4b5c-be91-22f4431aa166)